developerdialogs/developerdialogs.github.io/_posts/2020-03-27-consistency-is-crucial.md

 subtitle:
 # bigimg: /img/path.jpg
 published: true
-tags: [software consistency, code review]
+tags: [code review, best practices]
 excerpt: As a software system is modified, its disorder, or entropy, tends to increase.
 Let's do a code review exercise to spot some inconsistencies in the following code snippet.
 ---